-- 4.4.3 Recommendation : Consider retention of existing "real" or "civic" services on Main Street, such as the Village Hall or, if it is prudent to move the Village Hall to Butterfield for fiscal and shared services reasons, to turn the Village Hall into a theater, museum, or other public use, or a private use that would generate tax revenue. - 4.4.4 Recommendation: Encourage business categories such as health/beauty/fitness services, art galleries, and specialty shops. - 4.4.5 Recommendation: Modify the regulations to permit 3-story buildings on Main Street from Route 9D west to the railroad tracks as long as: they fit the streetscape; adequate additional parking is provided; the new or modified building does not block windows or doors on adjacent buildings unless permission is obtained from the owner of the adjacent buildings; and the blocked doors or windows do not create a threat to the safety of occupants of the adjoining buildings in emergency situations.
-Such changes in the regulations give building owners an incentive to maintain and improve their property. - 4.4.6 Recommendation: Bury power lines on Main Street, if feasible. - 4.4.7 Recommendation: Establish and implement a plan to plant more trees along Main Street especially if the power lines are buried.
-If the lines cannot be buried, make sure such plantings do not interfere with power lines. - 4.4.8 Recommendation: Consider the Main Street approach as advocated by the Main Street Program, National Trust for Historic Preservation.. - 4.5.
+- Recommendation: Modify the regulations to permit 3-story buildings on Main Street from Route 9D west to the railroad tracks as long as: they fit the streetscape; adequate additional parking is provided; the new or modified building does not block windows or doors on adjacent buildings unless permission is obtained from the owner of the adjacent buildings; and the blocked doors or windows do not create a threat to the safety of occupants of the adjoining buildings in emergency situations.
+Such changes in the regulations give building owners an incentive to maintain and improve their property. - Recommendation: Bury power lines on Main Street, if feasible. - Recommendation: Establish and implement a plan to plant more trees along Main Street especially if the power lines are buried.
+If the lines cannot be buried, make sure such plantings do not interfere with power lines. - Recommendation: Consider the Main Street approach as advocated by the Main Street 4.4.8 Program, National Trust for Historic Preservation. - 4.5.
 Objective: Make the Chestnut Street area safer and more attractive. - 4.5.1.
 Recommendation: Develop a plan to improve traffic flow for all vehicles in the Chestnut Street commercial area, defined as the area enclosed by Wall Street, Marion Avenue, Chestnut Street and the south end of the shopping plaza on the south side of Benedict Road, with the plan to include a truck route and delivery analysis and recommendations to improve truck access to all stores and facilities in the Chestnut Street commercial area, and to improve visibility and pedestrian safety.
 Work with local businesses to identify truck routes that would result in the fewest conflicts with traffic in the Village. - 4.5.2.
-Recommendation: Evaluate the existing traffic light and upgrade with modern technologically advanced systems as necessary to accommodate vision and mobility impaired, to meet the needs of the community in this area. - 4.5.3.
-Recommendation: Improve the streetscape and landscaping in the Marion Avenue area on the west side of the Chestnut Street commercial area, to better screen deliveries from residences and to improve walkability. - 4.5.4.
-Recommendation: Define a pedestrian route from Grove Court through shopping to Marion Avenue, Furnace Street and Main Street.
+Recommendation: Evaluate the existing traffic light and upgrade with modern technologically advanced systems as necessary to accommodate vision and mobility impaired to meet the needs of the community in this area. - Recommendation: Improve the streetscape and landscaping in the Marion Avenue area on the west side of the Chestnut Street commercial area, to better screen deliveries from residences and to improve walkability. - Recommendation: Define a pedestrian route from Grove Court through shopping to Marion Avenue, Furnace Street and Main Street.